Marijuana Withdrawal Symptoms

 Cannabis withdrawal is not life-threatening and may be manageable without intervention, but medical detox can help with withdrawal symptoms and co-occurring disorders.

-A detox program may be necessary if you misuse multiple substances alongside marijuana, however, such as alcohol or opioids.
-The withdrawal from these substances can be dangerous or possibly deadly.
+A detox program may be necessary if you misuse multiple substances alongside marijuana, such as alcohol or opioids, because the withdrawal from these substances can be dangerous or possibly life-threatening.

-After detox – or without detox – you may have the option to enter a residential program or an outpatient or IOP.
+After detox – or without detox – you may have the option to enter a residential program, an outpatient program, or an intensive outpatient program (IOP).
 Though the setting varies, these programs often include a combination of individual and group therapy to address the addiction and its underlying causes.
 Some of the therapies offered may include:

-Cognitive behavioral therapy (CBT) is a type of psychotherapy that identifies the behaviors that contribute to marijuana use.
-Through CBT, you can identify unhelpful patterns of thought and behavior and learn how to cope with them more effectively.
+Cognitive behavioral therapy (CBT) is a type of psychotherapy that helps identify the behaviors that contribute to marijuana use.
+Through CBT, you can recognize unhelpful patterns of thought and behavior and learn how to cope with them more effectively.

 Motivational enhancement therapy and motivational interviewing are therapeutic interventions that rely on internal resources for healing and engagement to motivate change.